Clive Palmer’s $60 Million Election Spend With Craig Kelly Taking Centre Stage

 Meantime, in a turn of events, controversial former Liberal MP Craig Kelly has jumped aboard the Clive Palmer boat, joining the mining magnets political party.

-Mr Kelly said the United Australian Party would be a “major force at the next election”, and that he has been given “free rein” to determine the party’s policies.
+Mr Kelly said the United Australian Party would be a “major force at the next election”, and that he has been given “free rein” to determine the party’s policies, as Mr Palmer holds the title of chairman.

 Two contentious characters, both holding naming rights to political sway and savvy, the party promises to put ‘freedom over fear, liberty over lockdown and choices over compulsion’.